-- Home equity loans
+- Home equity loan

 Minimum borrower requirements

-Goodmortgage generally follows Fannie Mae’s underwriting guidelines for conventional mortgages.
-Borrowers need a credit score of 620 or better, a down payment of at least 5 percent and a DTI of at least 43 percent.
+Goodmortgage generally follows Fannie Mae’s underwriting guidelines for conventional mortgages, which require that borrowers have a credit score of 620 or better, a down payment of at least 5 percent and a debt-to-income (DTI) ratio of at least 43 percent.
 For HomeReady and Home Possible conventional mortgages, borrowers can put down as little as 3 percent.

 An FHA loan through Goodmortgage requires a 580 credit score or better and a down payment of at least 3.5 percent.
 In general, you’ll need a DTI ratio of 50 percent or lower.
 VA and USDA loans don’t have a down payment requirement, but the lender looks for a minimum credit score of 580 for a VA loan and 620 for a USDA loan.

 For jumbo loans, Goodmortgage requires at least a 680 credit score, which is lower than what many other lenders mandate.
 Non-QM products allow for a credit score as low as 620.

 Goodmortgage’s refinance rates and costs are not available on the lender’s website, but you can reach out to obtain a quote by filling out a contact information form and speaking with a loan officer.
 Goodmortgage offers several refinancing options, such as rate-and-term and cash-out refinancing, FHA streamline refinancing, VA Interest Rate Reduction Loan (IRRRL) and USDA streamline assist refinancing.

 Not sure if Goodmortgage is right for you?
 Consider these alternatives